Tech Insights

-Over the past three years, the United States has witnessed a disturbing rise in cyberattacks targeting critical infrastructure.
+Over the past three years, the United States has witnessed a disturbing rise in U.S. infrastructure cyberattacks.
 From water utilities and power grids to public transportation and healthcare systems, cybercriminals and nation-state actors have exploited vulnerabilities across sectors.
 These attacks not only jeopardize operational continuity but also threaten national security and public safety.
-Now, with substantial budget cuts planned for the Cybersecurity and Infrastructure Security Agency (CISA), the U.S. is poised to face even greater cyber risks.

 1. Colonial Pipeline Ransomware Attack (May 2021)